kylesallette/checks-for-understanding/module-2/backend/week_two.md

 ### Self Assessment:
 Choose One:
 * I was able to answer every question without relying on outside resources
-* I was able to answer most questions independently, but utilized outside resources for a few
-* I was able to answer a few questions independently, but relied heavily on outside resources

 Choose One:
 * I feel confident about the content presented this week
-* I feel comfortable with the content presented this week
-* I feel overwhelmed by the content presented this week
-* I feel quite lost by the content presented this week